Close Icon

 In the centre of Ambleside, you can find the Salutation Hotel and The White Lion Hotel, both of which have outdoor seating.

-For a change of scenery, the beer garden at The Wateredge Inn and the YHA at Waterhead offer unrivaled views across Lake Winderemere.
+For a change of scenery, the beer garden at The Wateredge Inn and the YHA at Waterhead offer unrivalled views across Lake Windermere.

 Things to do near Ambleside